-If your business is engaged in a qualifying production activity you may be able to take a tax deduction for your U.S. based business activities.
-The deduction is limited to income arising from qualified production activities in whole or in part based in the United States.
+If your business is engaged in a qualifying production activity, you may be able to take a tax deduction for your US-based business activities.
+The deduction is limited to income arising from qualified production activities as a whole or in part based in the US.

-Generally, any individual (including the beneficiary) can contribute to a Coverdell ESA if the individual’s modified adjusted gross (MAGI) income is less than an annual, constantly changing maximum.
-Usually, MAGI for the purpose of determining your maximum contribution limit is the adjusted gross income (AGI) shown on your tax return increased by the following exclusion from your income: foreign earned income of U.S. citizens or residents living abroad, housing costs of U.S. citizens or residents living abroad, and income from sources within Puerto Rico or American Samoa.
-Contributions to a Coverdell ESA may be made until the due date of the contributor's return, without extensions.
+Typically, any individual (including the beneficiary) can contribute to a Coverdell ESA if the individual’s modified adjusted gross income (MAGI) is less than an annual, constantly changing maximum.
+To determine your maximum contribution limit, the MAGI is the adjusted gross income (AGI) shown on your tax return increased by the following exclusion from your income:

-You can make contributions to a Roth IRA for your spouse provided you meet the income requirements.
+You can still contribute to a Roth IRA for your spouse if you meet the income requirements.

-* Note - threshold amounts listed above are for tax year 2013.
+Note: The threshold amounts listed above are for the tax year 2013.
 Contact us for further updates.